 All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the K or \overline{K} input clocks.
+All data outputs pass through output registers controlled by the C or \overline{C} (or K or \overline{K} in a single clock domain) input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.